NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Seated dual-credit courses are available at certain high school campuses and have been determined to meet the requirements of the equivalent class offered at SBU.
 Visit your high school counselor to learn about available dual credit courses at your high school.

-For more information about seated dual credit courses, eligibility, requirements, payments and more, review the SBU Dual Credit Handbook.
+For more information about seated dual credit courses, eligibility, requirements, payments and more, review the SBU Dual Credit Handbook (PDF).
 The Handbook also includes the Application for Admission and instructions about how to apply.
 To view the Handbook, download the PDF from your browser and open it in Acrobat Reader.